-2019-20 Weekend Trips
+2021-22 Weekend Trips

-Michaelmas

-15 September BBQ / Picnic at Bradfield

-6 October Film Afternoon

-8 December Winchester Christmas Market

 Lent

-12 January Shopping Excursion to Oxford
+9 January Shopping Excursion to Oxford

-15 March Laser Quest
+13 March Gravity Force

 Summer

-3 May Film Afternoon
+8 May Film Afternoon

-7 June BBQ / Picnic at Bradfield
+5 June BBQ / Picnic at Bradfield

 The College is a busy place during the week where each pupil will find themselves active in so many areas.
 For many, the weekends are busy with sports fixtures and activities as well as rest.
 For those who do find themselves in College at the weekends there are a plethora of pursuits to follow with the Swimming Pool, Music School, Sports Centre, Arts School and Design Centre all open at times during the weekend.
 In addition, the College provides an opportunity for pupils to get out and about to experience what the area has to offer, as well as trips organised within Houses to pop out to the local shops and leisure facilities on a Saturday or Sunday afternoon.

 Co-Curricular Contacts

 Mr Roger Wall Deputy Head (Co-Curricular) Mrs Tara Williamson Co-Curricular Co-ordinator E: cocurricular@bradfieldcollege.org.uk T: 0118 964 4539

 Mr Danny Daniels Mr Darren Mitchell

 CCF Charity & Outreach

 Mr Colin Irvine Mr Matt Ruxton

 DofE Director of Sport

 Mr Roger Keeley Mr Nic Saunders

 Bradfield Diploma Head of Drama

 Mr Matt Lowe Director of Music